gruener-campus-malchow/S4V3TC/README.md

-This is a school project for a door with wifi-authentication instead of a physical key
+This is a school project for a door with wifi-authentication instead of a physical key.